Children with disabilities have special considerations when preventing, recognizing and responding to abuse.

 How Chicago Children’s Advocacy Center helps

-ChicagoCAC leads the Coalition Against Sexual Abuse of Children with Disabilities (CASACD), which aims to influence thoughtful and inclusive decisions that affect the systemic responses to cases of sexual abuse involving children with disabilities, promote primary prevention strategies and explore ways to exact policy change.
-Learn more.
+ChicagoCAC leads the Coalition Against Sexual Abuse of Children with Disabilities (CASACD), which aims to encourage thoughtful and inclusive decisions that affect systemic responses to cases of sexual abuse involving children with disabilities, promote primary prevention strategies and explore ways to exact policy change.